Best Spey Fishing Sink Tips and Switch Line Sink Tips

 Recommended Sink Tips:

-- OPST COMMANDO SINK TIPS: These specialized sink tips enable you to effectively explore deeper sections of the water column, whether you’re employing a swinging technique or retrieving flies with short pulls.
+- OPST COMMANDO SINK TIPS: These specialized sink tips enable me to effectively explore deeper sections of the water column, whether using the swinging technique or stripping a streamer.
 They are particularly useful for executing spey-style presentations even when using single-hand rods.

 - Rio InTouch 15′ Spey Sink Tip